Letter to Nipsey

 "Letter to Nipsey" is a song by American rapper Meek Mill, featuring fellow rapper Roddy Ricch.
 The song was produced by Papamitrou, who co-wrote it with Mill and Roddy Ricch.
 On January 27, 2020, the song was released for digital download and streaming as a single, through Atlantic Records and Maybach Music Group.
-It is a tribute to Nipsey Hussle, who was killed in March 2019.
+It is a tribute to rapper Nipsey Hussle, who was shot and killed on March 31, 2019.
 All the proceeds from the song went to his family.
 Lyrically, Mill and Roddy Ricch reflect on their feelings after his death.

 "Letter to Nipsey" received positive reviews from music critics, who mostly highlighted its emotional impact.
 Some appreciated the chemistry of Mill and Roddy Ricch, while certain reviewers praised their storytelling.
 In the United States, the song charted at number 73 on the Billboard Hot 100, alongside reaching number 34 on the Hot R&B/Hip-Hop Songs chart.
 Mill and Roddy Ricch debuted it with a performance at the 62nd Annual Grammy Awards.